 Some examples of neuromorphic chips leverage the non-volatility of memristive weights and implement the weight update rule in dedicated circuits, such as the TEXEL \cite{greatorexNeuromorphicProcessorOnchip2025} or UNICO \cite{garg2024versatile, garg2024neuromorphic} processors.

-To unlock the adoption of ferroelectric weights, it is crucial to define the weight update rules proper to this class of materials and to account for RC aspects.
+To enable the adoption of ferroelectric weights, it is crucial to define weight update rules specific to this class of materials and to account for RC effects.
 In this work, we verify the programming conditions with respect to RC delays.
-Then we measure the weight update rule with 20 ns pulses, for different amplitudes and initial conductance states.
+We then measure the weight update rule using 20 ns pulses for different amplitudes and initial conductance states.
 We find that the final weight is determined by the pulse amplitude and is independent of the initial weight value, and formalize the weight update rule.